smudge/decks/railsconf-2022/slides.md

 A page where you are presented with, say, 3 options.
 3 users, with sign in buttons.

-But when you click "sign in", instead of logging you in as a _specific_ user, it creates a totally new COPY of that user, just for you.
+But when you click sign in, what if it created a COPY of that user, just for you.
+Nobody else would be able to mess with your demo user.

+And we called these things PERSONAS.
 -->

 ---